 Needless to say, these statutes are more concerned with protecting businesses than protecting consumers.
 But if several years have passed and you have some concerns about either the statute of limitation or the statute or repose, call me (or a good attorney) as soon as possible.

 5. What is a metal-on-metal artificial hip?

 An artificial hip consists of four main parts: (1) a stem, (2) a head, (3) a liner, and (4) a cup (called an “acetabular cup”).
 The surgeon implants the stem into a hollowed out femur bone.
 The head is a metal ball that is fixed on the top of the stem.
 The femoral head forms the hip joint when it is placed inside the liner and the cup (the “acetabular shell”).
 In metal-on-metal artificial hips, the metal cup, the metal liner, and the metal ball grind together and often cause metals to be released into the tissue and the blood of the hip recipient, which can cause serious health problems.

-5. Can UNC win the national championship in basketball this year?
+8. Can the UNC men’s basketball team win the national championship this year?